-You will get a huge pay but may never find fulfilment.
+You will get huge pay but may never find fulfillment.
 That is to say, money is not the motivator in a happy workforce.
 It doesn’t buy job engagement.

 Having a passion for what you do is second time none.
 Passion is what keeps you on track when you want to give up, it is what strengthens you to work without minding how strenuous the work is, it is what makes you excited about what you’re doing.

 Studying a course you love inspires you to do better in that career.
-When you’re inspired by what you do, you find yourself doing it effortlessly and without even knowing, you may just be an inspiration to those around.
+When you’re inspired by what you do, you find yourself doing it effortlessly and without even knowing, you may just be an inspiration to those around you.

 For me, writing is one of the things that I find excitement in doing.
-When I just started writing, I will write all day, posting on different platforms just for people to read and learn.
-I did this without even thinking about what I stand to gain.
+When I just started writing, I would write all day, posting on different platforms just for people to read and learn.
+I did this without even thinking about what I stood to gain.
 My love for writing gave me all the inspiration I needed.